 This rule change request is one of three rule change requests that the AEMC has received in relation to primary frequency response and frequency control in the national electricity system.

 The other related rule change requests are:

 • ERC0263 – Removal of disincentives to primary frequency response

 On 19 September the AEMC published a consultation paper seeking stakeholder feedback on the proposal.

 This consultation paper addresses the issues raised in all three of the rule change requests relating to primary frequency response.

-Submissions on the consultation paper are due by 31 October 2019.
+Submissions on the consultation paper closed on 31 October 2019.

 On 30 May 2019, Dr. Peter Sokolowski submitted a rule change request to the AEMC seeking changes to the NER to improve the control of frequency within the NEM.
-Dr Sokolowski is a research fellow in the school of electrical and biomedical engineering at RMIT University.
 He submitted this rule change as a private individual.